-As a website operator familiar with AnQiCMS, I am well aware of the importance of website security to the operation of the enterprise.Among the many security enhancement features of AnQiCMS, setting up a separate domain for the backend is a very effective and recommended practice.This not only enhances the defense level of the backend, but also makes the operation of the entire website appear more professional.
+As a website operator familiar with AnQiCMS, I am well aware of the importance of website security for corporate operations.Among the many security enhancement features of AnQiCMS, setting up a separate domain for the backend is a very effective and recommended practice.This has improved the background protection level and also made the operation of the entire website appear more professional.

 Next, you must resolve this newly registered subdomain to your AnQiCMS server IP address.
 Ensuring that DNS resolution takes effect is the basis for accessing the new domain name.